 The Penn State Health Approach to Hematology

-The hematology team at Penn State Health provides expert care for bleeding disorders such as hemophilia and von Willebrand disease, clotting disorders, and non-malignant disorders of blood cells, such as anemia and platelet disorders.
+The benign hematology team at Penn State Health provides expert care for bleeding disorders such as hemophilia and von Willebrand disease, clotting disorders, and non-malignant disorders of blood cells, such as anemia and platelet disorders.

 Our multispecialty hematology teams are leaders in research and clinical care for genetic (inherited) and other blood conditions in children, adolescents and adults.
-The designated Hemophilia Treatment Center of central Pennsylvania is part of Penn State Health’s world-class comprehensive hemophilia program.
+The designated Hemophilia Treatment Center of Central Pennsylvania is part of Penn State Health’s world-class comprehensive hemophilia program.
 As a leading academic medical center in central Pennsylvania, we offer a level of expertise and care you can’t find anywhere else nearby.

-Hematologists at Penn State Health provide sophisticated testing, diagnosis, risk assessment, genetic counseling, and management of non-malignant blood disorders.
+Benign hematologists at Penn State Health provide sophisticated testing, diagnosis, risk assessment, genetic counseling, and management of non-malignant blood disorders.
 These include bleeding disorders like hemophilia, clotting disorders, polycythemia (too many red blood cells), thrombocytopenia (too few platelets), anemia and other red cell disorders such as adult and pediatric sickle cell disease.

 Whatever the diagnosis, we’ll explain and discuss your care options.
 Our team will work with you to tailor treatment to your needs, to help prevent problems and keep you well.